 Limiting clearing and grubbing to only those areas necessary for construction.

-If survey results indicate kestrels are utilizing the project area, FDOT proposes installing kestrel nesting boxes adjacent to the Parkway to provide supplemental habitat for this species.
+If survey results indicate Southeastern American kestrels nests are within the project area, Turnpike proposes installing kestrel nesting boxes adjacent to the Parkway within the multi-use path portion of the project area to provide supplemental nesting habitat for this species.

+Adjacent habitat is available to receive gopher tortoise commensals from the project area.
+Any incidentally captured commensals, including pine snakes, occurring from authorized gopher tortoise relocation activities will be released on-site or allowed to escape unharmed according to the current FWC Policy on the Relocation of Priority Commensals.

 Mitigation Measures

 FDOT has committed to providing mitigation for unavoidable direct impacts associated with the project.
-Possible mitigation measures may include the purchase of habitat credits from an approved conservation bank, the acquisition of approved parcels that improve connectivity between or add to the inventory of existing public conservation lands or a monetary contribution.
-Gopher tortoises within the project area will be relocated to an FWC-approved, long-term recipient site prior to construction in accordance with the most current FWC permitting guidelines.
-A mitigation plan for unavoidable species will be developed through coordination FWS and FWC.
+Turnpike proposes the following minimization measures and mitigation options:

+Provide habitat credits as required from Platt Branch Mitigation Bank for impacts to eastern indigo snake habitat.

+Provide identification information to project personnel and direct workers to avoid directly harming short-tailed and Florida pine snakes.

+Allow listed species observed during construction activities to move safely away from an area by ceasing activity until the listed species has moved away.

+Report live and dead listed species observations to FWC

+Provide any listed species specimens discovered to FWC for location vouchers, etc.

-Your review and comment with the findings that this project is not likely to adversely affect state- protected resources will be greatly appreciated.
+Your review and comment of the proposed findings for this project will be greatly appreciated.
 Should you have any questions or comments concerning the proposed project, please contact Tiffany Crosby at 407-264-3828 or Tiffany.Crosby@dot.state.fl.us.

 Sincerely,